 Kath Clark (ed) Company Law (online ed, Thomson Reuters).

 Company Law A-Z online commentary (NZLSG 6.3)

 Susan Watson and others Company Law – A to Z of New Zealand Law (online ed, Thomson Reuters).

 Philip A Joseph Constitutional Law – A to Z of New Zealand Law (online ed, Thomson Reuters).

 For other legal encyclopedias, cite in the same way as for print encyclopedias, but add “online ed” after the year of publication – see NZLSG 6.5.2, eg

 Halsbury’s Laws of Australia Insurance: General Principles (online ed) at –.

-The Max Planck Encyclopedia of International Law, however, is structured more like an edited book (cf NZLSG 6.2), so applying that rule along with NZLSG 6.5.2 about online editions of encyclopedias, our suggested format would be, eg
+The Max Planck Encyclopedia of International Law and the Max Planck Encyclopedia of Comparative Constitutional Law, however, are structured more like an edited book (cf NZLSG 6.2), so applying that rule along with NZLSG 6.5.2 about online editions of encyclopedias, our suggested format would be, eg

-Stephan Hobe “Non-Governmental Organizations” in Rüdiger Wolfrum (ed) Max Planck Encyclopedia of Public International Law (online ed).
+Stephan Hobe “Non-Governmental Organizations” in Anne Peters (ed) Max Planck Encyclopedia of Public International Law (online ed).